AvolitesLtd/TitanManual/docs/system-settings/upgrading-the-software.md

 ## Console Update Procedure (Upgrade File)

 1. Go to the Downloads page on the Avolites website and select your console.
-If an Upgrade installer is available, download it onto a USB drive.
+Check if an Upgrade installer is available to upgrade from your current version - if not, use the Recovery Installer procedure above.
-2. Copy the downloaded installer file to a USB drive and insert into the console.
+2. Download the Upgrade Installer file and copy to a USB drive, then insert into the console.
 3. Click the **Tools** menu on the toolbar, then **Control Panel**, then **Titan Installers**.
 This will list all installers - software and personalities - found in the root directory of the stick (provided you haven't changed their filename).
 4. Click the software version to install, and follow the instructions.